 "I've excelled in areas I never thought I would," admits Hedges, who's yet to decide where she'll attend college this Fall.
 "It's going to be hard opening a new chapter of my life but at the same time, I know I'm ready for it."

-Time Warner Cable News in proud to announce a new program designed to honor, highlight and celebrate the best "Scholar Athletes" in our local high schools.
+Time Warner Cable News is proud to announce a program designed to honor, highlight and celebrate the best "Scholar Athletes" in our local high schools.

 Each week during the school year, we'll choose one scholar athlete for a profile that will be seen on our channel, twcnews.com and Local on Demand, channel 1020 (channel 1111 in the Hudson Valley).
 Those athletes will also be featured in a year-end special honoring all the athletes.